 LatAm — particularly Brazil, Mexico, and Colombia — has become relevant for volume plays.
 Indonesia leads globally at 55% VPN penetration, and Southeast Asian adoption is pulling LatAm up with it in terms of advertiser attention.
 Rates are lower ($1–$4 CPA) but cap availability is wide and traffic costs are proportionally cheaper.
 ROI can compete with Tier 1 if your funnel is tight.

 Southeast Asia is active for mobile-focused campaigns, particularly in-app and push.
 Traffic costs are among the lowest in the vertical; conversion rates require careful optimization.
+For a full breakdown of which VPN programs pay most per GEO, see Top VPN Affiliate Programs for 2026.

 Offer models: what's converting